nolankrutonog/KrutC/README.md

 I decided to do something about it.

 KrutC is a language for programmers who wish to learn how to program in type-safe and object-oriented languages.
-It combines some C++ syntax, functionality, and basic objects with Python's ease of writing.
+Hopefully, it combines some C++ syntax, functionality, and basic objects with Python's ease of writing.

 # Introduction
 All code in a KrutC file (`.krut`) is organized into one **statement list**.
 Every **statement** must be one of the following types: